WasmEdge/docs/docs/develop/c/bpf.md

 sidebar_position: 5
 ---

-# Bpf userspace program example with wasm_bpf plugin
+# Bpf userspace program example with wasm_bpf plug-in

-Currently, there is a WasmEdge plugin called `wasm_bpf` which provided APIs to perform operations on eBPF program, such ad loading, attaching and polling.
+Currently, there is a WasmEdge plug-in called `wasm_bpf` which provided APIs to perform operations on eBPF program, such ad loading, attaching and polling.

 The detailed description could be found at [https://github.com/WasmEdge/WasmEdge/blob/master/plugins/wasm_bpf/README.md](https://github.com/WasmEdge/WasmEdge/blob/master/plugins/wasm_bpf/README.md).

-Here we will provide several examples to demonstrate the `wasm_bpf` plugin.
+Here we will provide several examples to demonstrate the `wasm_bpf` plug-in.

 ## Prerequisites